 It is important to note that the TDG water quality standards identified above are intended to help protect aquatic life designated uses within the Project.
 This includes WDOE's allowance of higher TDG levels during the fish-spill season which allow dams to spill water to help meet juvenile salmonid passage performance standards.
 Specific passage performance (or survival) standards for the Project are outlined in the Priest Rapids Project Salmon and Steelhead Settlement Agreement (Grant PUD 2006) and the National Marine Fisheries Service (NMFS) 2008 Biological Opinion (Biological Opinion; NMFS 2008).
 Specifically, the Biological Opinion provides that Grant PUD make steady progress towards achieving a minimum ninety-one percent combined adult and juvenile salmonid survival performance standard at the Priest Rapids and Wanapum developments (i.e. each dam/reservoir).
 The ninety-one percent standard includes a ninety-three percent project-level (one reservoir and dam) juvenile performance standard.
-Because NMFS recognizes that it is not currently possible to measure the ninety-one percent combined adult and juvenile survival standard, NMFS provides that Grant PUD continue to conduct dam and reservoir smolt survival studies, evaluating progress towards meeting a ninety-three percent juvenile project passage survival.
+Because NMFS recognizes that it is not currently possible to measure the ninety-one percent combined adult and juvenile survival standard, NMFS provides that Grant PUD continue to conduct dam and reservoir smolt survival studies, evaluating progress towards meeting a ninety-three percent juvenile development passage survival.

 Grant PUD is currently using juvenile salmonid survival evaluations studies to evaluate progress toward meeting these survival standards.
 Structural changes, along with changes in how the dams are operated, are one approach that has been pursued to increase dam passage survival rates.
-For example, as outlined in a fish passage alternatives study for the Project (Jacobs et. al 2003), the WFB and Priest Rapids Fish Bypass (PRFB) were designed to help safely pass downstream fish migrants while still meeting TDG standards.
+For example, as outlined in a fish passage alternatives study for the Project (Jacobs et. al 2003), the WFB and PRFB were designed to help safely pass downstream fish migrants while still meeting TDG standards.
+The WFB and PRFB were completed in 2008 and 2014, respectively.

-The WFB was completed in 2008 and construction of the PRFB began in September of 2011 (with scheduled completion in time for the 2014 outmigration period).
-As another example, the Wanapum and Priest Rapids dams' turbines are operated in "fish-mode", which has been shown to be the optimal turbine operating range based on turbine fish-survival studies (Normandeau, Skalski and Townsend 2005, Normandeau and Skalski 2005).
-Additional information related to these changes is presented in Sections 2 and 3 of this 2014 GAP.
+As another example, the Wanapum and Priest Rapids dams turbines are operated in "fish-mode", which has been shown to be the optimal turbine operating range based on turbine fish-survival studies (Normandeau, Skalski and Townsend 2005, Normandeau and Skalski 2005).
+Additional information related to these changes is presented in Sections 2 and 3 of this 2015 GAP.
 Achieving the survival standards as described above and in addition to meeting TDG numeric criteria as outlined in WAC 173-201A-200(1)(f), are an integral part of meeting the water quality standards (e.g. protection of designated uses) as described in the Project's 401 WQC (WDOE 2007).